TELEMEDICINE AVAILABLE - CONSULT FROM HOME

 PRACTITIONER OF CHINESE MEDICAL ARTS

 By inserting needles at specific points, the energy system is activated and the body’s inherent ability to heal itself is stimulated.
-Acupuncture and it’s complimentary modalities are a complete system of medicine based on principles which have been used in the orient for thousands of years.
+Acupuncture and it’s complimentary modalities are a complete system of medicine based on principles which have been used in Asia for thousands of years.

 Japanese hand pressure therapy.
 Using Oriental medical theory, points along the Qi meridians are stimulated with pressure and various manipulations to restore and balance energy flow, releasing energy congestion, bringing relief from pain, increase range of motion, and decreasing healing time.